plagg, a RSS aggregator

 Please keep in mind that in the actual OPML file, the “less than”, “greater than”

-and “quote” signs have to be escaped as <, > and ",
+and "quote" signs in attribute values have to be escaped as <

 respectively.